jneidel/setup-webpack/readme.md

 module.exports = result;
 ```

-For each `require` in the entry file, the corresponding, transpiled output file will be generated. `Require`ing multiple files of the same type will bundle them together in a single output file, making for an easier import into your html document and an easier editing of the contents for that file.
+For each `require` in the entry file, this webpack config will output a transpiled file.
+If multiple files of the same type are `require`d they will be bundled together in a single output file, making it easier for you to import them into your html document and edit their contents.

-Omission of `require`d files does not have any consequences, only the `*.bundle.js` file is necessary for the build to complete.
+If no files of a specific type `js|scss|pug` are `require`d in, webpack will simply not generate an output file of that type.
+Only the `*.bundle.js` file is necessary for the build to complete.

 ## API